elixirschool/elixirschool/en/lessons/specifics/plug.md

 end
 ```

+_Note_: We do not have to call `child_spec` here, this function will be called by the supervisor starting this process.
+We simply pass a tuple with the module that we want the child spec built for and then the three options needed.

 This starts up a Cowboy2 server under our app's supervision tree.
 It starts Cowboy running under the HTTP scheme (you can also specify HTTPS), on the given port, `8080`, specifying the plug, `Example.HelloWorldPlug`, as the interface for any incoming web requests.

 Now we're ready to run our app and send it some web requests!
 Notice that, because we generated an OTP app with the `--sup` flag, our `Example` application will start up automatically thanks to the `application` function.